ethamb/Osprey/README.md

 **Osprey** should now be installed in your browser.

-You can test the extension by visiting the [WICAR](https://wicar.org) website.

 ## Getting Help

 For support or queries, please open an issue in the [Issues section](https://github.com/Foulest/Osprey/issues).